How does the Swiss Travel Pass work?

 How to start using your electronic pass

-Optionally, you can print the pass on A4 or Letter sized paper.
+- Optionally you can print back-up copies of the pass on A4 or letter-sized paper.

-The pass is ready to use if it includes all information like start date, passenger name and birth date.
-Your passport number is not printed on the pass.
+- The pass is ready to use if it includes all information like start date, passenger name and birth date.
+Your passport number won't be displayed on the pass.
 Your name may be truncated if it's too long to fit on the pass, but that's no problem.

 There are two types of trips:

 - Trips on routes that allow free traveling.
 You can just board any train, bus, boat, etc. on such routes.
 You do not need a ticket.

 - Trips on routes that allow discounted traveling.
 This mostly applies to transportation into the mountains.
 You need to arrange for a discounted ticket.
 You can do so online or at the ticket office of the cable car.
 Present your pass to make sure you'll get the discount.